 And suddenly I’m also recovering from surgery?
 It was not my finest hour.

 Because I don’t know about you, but all I wanted to know after my c-section was when I was going to start feeling better.
+(Yes, The C Section Recovery Blueprint even talks about this!)

 But there’s one little tidbit I’ve been holding back.